-Both papers are conducted online and only those candidates who clear the IBPS Clerk prelims exam are invited to appear in the main exam.
+Both papers are conducted online, and only those candidates who clear the IBPS Clerk prelims exam are invited to appear for the mains exam.

-The following paragraphs discuss the IBPS clerk exam pattern in brief.
+The following part of this article discusses the IBPS clerk exam pattern in detail.

 IBPS Clerk Exam Pattern for Prelims